 - Existing gTLD registry and registrar agreements should not be subject to challenge as outside of mission just because they have expired and have been renewed pursuant to the renewal provisions of those agreements.

-- “New” form gTLD registry and registrar agreements should receive the same grandfathering treatment but only for the terms and conditions of the “new” agreements that are contained in the existing form agreements.
+- “ WHY

+If we agree with that grandFathering has no meaninbg

 This approach appears to be the closest to the CCWG recommendation while avoiding the legal risk unveiled during the drafting phase.